chicorycolumn/be-promise-i-made2/README.md

     "album": "I am Sasha Fierce",
     "chart_position": 2
   },
-  "lyrics": `"gettin' bodied\n(If you ready, get it ready) gettin' bodied\n(Let's get it and drop it) hey\nGive it up for my sister!\nAll right now\nEverybody put your hands together\nDo we have any single ladies in the house tonight?\nsing\nAll the single ladies (All the single ladies)\nAll the single ladies (All the single ladies)\nAll the s`...
+  "lyrics": `"gettin' bodied\n(If you ready, get it ready) gettin' bodied\n(Let's get it and drop it) hey\nGive it up for my sister!\nAll right now\nEverybody put your hands together\nDo we have any single ladies in the house tonight?\nsing\nAll the single ladies (All the single ladies)\nAll the single ladies (All the single ladies)\nAll the s..."`
+}
 ```

 ### 2. Refactor GET analysis for a song (Day 1 task 5) to get the lyrics and the analysis